MH4GF/json-schema-to-valibot/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-Successfully implemented depth option in both CLI and website interfaces.
+Successfully implemented depth option, noImport, and withJsdocs options in both CLI and website interfaces.
 All tests are passing and the website implementation matches the CLI behavior.
+The website's default JSON Schema example has been enhanced to better demonstrate the JSDoc feature with comprehensive descriptions.
 Implementation status of JSON Schema features continues to be tracked in json-schema-support.md.

 ## Implementation Plan